Agosdev/Agosdev/README.md

-Hi!
-My friends call me Agos, I'm a 27 years old developer and an enthusiast of technology and art in all of its forms.
-I enjoy learning and supporting the community, making my friends laugh, spending time outdoors and animals.
+I'm Agos, a 27 years old developer and an enthusiast of technology and art in all of its forms.
+I mostly enjoy learning, making my friends laugh, spending time outdoors and animals.

-⭐ Currently working on with the MERN Stack : MongoDb + Express + Node + React. <br />
-⭐ Libraries: Socket.io, Formik, Styled-components, Dotenv, ThreeJS, Tailwind. <br />
-⭐ Learning Next, Typescript, Apollo / GraphQL. <br />
+⭐ Currently Javascript developer going to => MERN STACK ⭐ Other knowledges i aspire to master =>Next Js, Typescript, Apollo / GraphQL.

 ✔ Technical tools: Visual Studio Code.
-Git / Github / Gitlab.
-Npm / Yarn. <br />
+Git-Github / Gitlab.
+Npm / Yarn.
-✔ Deploy: Vercel / Heroku. <br />
+✔ Deploy: Vercel / Heroku.
-✔ Communication tools: Slack / Trello / Notion / Discord / Zoom. <br />
-✔ UX Tools: Figma / AdobeXD. <br />
-✔ Agile Scrum methodologies.